flvossen/data-project-group-19/README.md

 ) +
 theme_minimal()
 ```
-There is no real difference between the groups.
-Next step is to conduct a statistical test to determine if there is indeed no significant difference in the NA distribution across the study groups.

-Since we are working with categorical variables and need to examine the association between them, we will use a chi-square test, which assumes that the distribution between the groups is random.
+Percentage-wise, no notable differences in the distribution of missing values (NAs) are observed across the study groups.
+To determine if this is statistically significant, a chi-square test will be applied.
+This method is suitable for categorical variables and assesses associations under the assumption of random group distributions.

-The goal is actually to prove the null hypothesis, not to reject it: p > 0.05.
+The aim is to provide evidence in favor of the null hypothesis (H₀), with statistical significance evaluated at the threshold of p > 0.05.
 ```{r}
 chisq_test_data <- metadata %>%
   mutate(fecalcal_missing = ifelse(is.na(fecalcal), "Missing", "Not Missing")) %>%